US charges Swiss 'hacktivist' for data theft and leaks - WTMJ

 AP Technology Writer

-The Justice Department has charged a Swiss hacker with computer intrusion and identity theft, just over a week after the hacker took credit for helping to break into the online systems of a U.S. security-camera startup.
+The Justice Department has charged a Swiss hacker with computer intrusion and identity theft, just over a week after the hacker embarrassed a U.S. security-camera startup and its clients by showing how easy it was to spy on the cameras watching over hospitals, schools and corporate offices.

 An indictment against 21-year-old Tillie Kottmann was brought Thursday by a grand jury in the Seattle-based Western District of Washington.

 Federal prosecutors said Thursday that Kottmann, of Lucerne, Switzerland, was initially charged in September.
-The range of allegations date back to 2019 and involve stealing credentials and data and publishing source code and proprietary information from more than 100 entities, including companies and government agencies.
+The range of allegations date back to 2019 and involve the alleged theft of credentials and data and publishing source code and proprietary information from more than 100 entities, including companies and government agencies.

-Kottmann had described the most recent hack and leak of camera footage from customers of California security-camera provider Verkada as part of a “hacktivist” cause of exposing the dangers of mass surveillance.
+Kottmann has described the most recent leak of camera footage taken from customers of California security-camera provider Verkada as part of a “hacktivist” cause of exposing the dangers of mass surveillance.
+Kottmann told The Associated Press in an online chat last week that they found the credentials needed to enter the site exposed on the open internet.

+In conversations with other reporters last year, Kottmann, who uses they/them pronouns, said data they obtained and posted online had been exposed by poor security practices and they sought to shame organizations into buttoning up their networks.

-Acting U.S. Attorney Tessa Gorman rejected those motives in a statement Thursday.
+Acting U.S. Attorney Tessa Gorman rejected that approach in a statement Thursday.

 “These actions can increase vulnerabilities for everyone from large corporations to individual consumers,” Gorman wrote.
 “Wrapping oneself in an allegedly altruistic motive does not remove the criminal stench from such intrusion, theft, and fraud.”

 Kottmann didn’t return an online request for comment.
-Swiss lawyer Marcel Bosonnet says he is representing Kottmann but declined further comment Friday.
+Swiss lawyer Marcel Bosonnet said he is representing Kottmann but declined further comment Friday.

+Bosonnet at one time represented Edward Snowden, the former National Security Agency contractor who was charged in 2013 with disclosing details of highly classified government surveillance programs.
+Snowden had considered seeking asylum in Switzerland.

 In several cases, prosecutors said Kottmann improperly used valid employee credentials to gain access to source code databases.
 The indictment says Kottmann also hacked the Washington state Department of Transportation, an automobile manufacturer and a financial investment company.